 I’ll leave you with my gratitude story from this morning: I was headed off to my local cafe to get some work done on this very post (I realize the irony that I lost my sh*t while trying to write a gratitude piece).
 I got all the way there before realizing that I had forgotten my computer cord.
 My laptop is old, doesn’t hold charge, and I can’t really work without it.
 So, I had to head back home.
 I started to curse in my head - my daughter, my dog, my husband all for distracting me, but most of all myself for being forgetful when I used to have a photographic memory.
 I started to fall into that cycle of negative talk, self-flagellation and bitterness.
 Then I stopped myself.
 Breathe.
 Look around.
 It’s late October in Portland, OR and it’s SUNNY.
 Look up.
 Look down.
 I looked down and saw a pile of perfectly formed oak leaves that I had simply trampled on before on the exact same path in the opposite direction.
 I walked the same streets in my own footsteps and had a completely different experience.
 I picked up one of the leaves, held it, felt its thick, leathery quality in my palm, studied its perfect pointed peaks.
 And stopped worrying that I hadn’t started working yet.
 It could wait.
 My enjoyment of the world around me couldn’t.

-If you want to learn more and learn how to flex your gratitude muscle, come join my 30-Day Attitude of Gratitude Challenge that starts on November 1st!
+If you want to learn more and learn how to flex your gratitude muscle, come join my 5-Day Attitude of Gratitude Challenge that starts on November 18th!
 I promise it will be fun and not too daunting or demanding.
 We are all learning each and every day.
-Sign up on my website and be sure to follow along on Instagram and Facebook where the daily challenges will be posted!
+Sign up here and be sure to follow along on Instagram and Facebook to join the conversation!

 Dr. Zarya Rubin is an Integrative Nutrition Health Coach and the founder of Wild Lilac Wellness.
 I help smart, burned out women recharge their batteries through clean eating and simple lifestyle swaps.
 Contact me today to reclaim your health! firstname.lastname@example.org